-- (i) The primary market for sales of our products is the U.S. and a decrease in demand for residential furniture in the U.S. could adversely affect our results of operations.
-Our core business is in the residential furniture in the U.S., therefore change in the industry will affect the business significantly. - (ii) The residential furniture industry is subject to fashion trends and consumer tastes, which can change rapidly.

-Failure to anticipate or respond to changes in consumer tastes and fashion trends in a timely manner could result in a decrease in future sales and profits.

-(iii) We compete not only with U.S. furniture companies, but also importers who source furniture from the Southeast Asia.
+- (i) The primary market for sales of our products is the U.S. and a decrease in demand for residential furniture in the U.S. and/or change of U.S. economy including consumers spending, housing markets, and even severe weather could adversely affect our results of operations.
+Our core business is in the residential furniture in the U.S., therefore change in the industry will affect the business significantly. - (ii) The residential furniture industry is subject to fashion trends and consumer tastes, which can change rapidly. - Failure to anticipate or respond to changes in consumer tastes and fashion trends in a timely manner could result in a decrease in future sales and profits. - (iii) We compete not only with U.S. furniture companies, but also importers who source furniture from the Southeast Asia.
 Areas of competition include product designs, production costs, marketing programs, customer services.
 If we do not respond timely to our competitors, our costs may increase or the consumer demand for our products may decline and so as our revenue and profits.

 - (iv) The risk exists that negative macroeconomic changes, mainly in the U.S., United Kingdom, and China may result in negative changes in the business environment.
 Slower consumer spending may result in reduced demand for our products, reduced orders from our distributors, order cancellations, higher discounts, increased inventories, lower revenue and margins.
 In addition, the book of accounts of the Company is prepared in U.S. Dollars, therefore changes in other currencies will also affect the revenue recognised, as well as margins and other income, etc.. - (v) Majority of our products are manufactured by our own manufacturing plants located in China.
 Upholstery are primarily from our operations in the U.S. Disruption in the supply of raw materials and some key components, skilled labour may cause problems in our supply chain.
-We have developed long-standing relationships with a number of our suppliers so as to minimise the impact from any supply disruptions and ensure that we can locate alternative suppliers of comparable quality at a reasonable price with limited impact.
+We have developed long-standing relationships with a number of our suppliers so as to minimise the impact from any supply disruptions and ensure that we can locate alternative suppliers of comparable quality at a reasonable price with limited impact. - (vi) The continuing trade tension and tariffs war between China and the United States has brought broad and profound impacts to many industries including furniture.
+In September 2018, the U.S. Customs imposes 10% for all imported furniture made in China, while China's Tariff Commission reacted with new customs tariffs imposed on US\$60 billion worth of imports from the United States.
+The tariffs and trade tension caused disruptions and created uncertainty to the Group's business.